 That's not even an alternate interpretation, that's the point of the movie: Batman is so consumed by his own survivor's guilt that even when his city no longer needs him, he cannot move on and return to a normal life of being Bruce Wayne.
 So he becomes a recluse, failing to do the good that he is capable of doing as Bruce Wayne, and this is what allows the villains of the film to take over the city.
 The only way for him to save Gotham is to reclaim his will to live.

-Also, a lot of fans just absolutely HATE the fact that there is no reference made at all to the Joker, the antagonist of the previous film.
-Nolan and co said this was done out of respect to the late Heath Ledger, but most fans and even some casual members of the general audience came away feeling that it was actually completely disrespectful to Ledger after he gave such a dynamic and mesmerizing performance (others are just angry Joker fans feeling sour grapes that he couldn't be in the film for obvious reasons).
-Others simply found it strange not to have any reference made at all to a character who was such an integral part of the previous film, both from a narrative standpoint and from a box office standpoint.
+Also, there are fans not too pleased with the fact that there is no reference made at all to the Joker, the antagonist of the previous film.
+Nolan and co said this was done out of respect to the late Heath Ledger, but most fans and even some casual members of the general audience came away feeling that it was odd or even disrespectful to Ledger after he gave such a dynamic and mesmerizing performance (others are just angry Joker fans feeling sour grapes that he couldn't be in the film for obvious reasons) to a character that was rather important to the plot.

 Continuity Lockout: One of the biggest criticisms of the film is that its story is tied too heavily with previous installments, one of them being made seven years prior and consequently out of most viewers' memories.
 In contrast, its predecessor can still be enjoyed as a stand-alone film.

 Counterpart Comparison: The doctor in the prison who watches over Bruce and fixes his back could be seen as a counterpart for Alfred, complete with the British accent and croaking voice, but without any of the compassion.

 Ensemble Dark Horse: Jonathan Crane makes a cameo, much to the joy of his ever growing fanbase and delivering another One-Scene Wonder performance.
 This makes him the only Batman villain to appear in three successive movies in the same continuity.